VISITING THE RACECOURSE

 PERSONAL ASSISTANCE TICKET CONDITIONS

-The free admission ticket provided to your personal assistant will carry the same conditions as the admission ticket that you hold.
+The free admission ticket provided to your personal assistant or companion will carry the same conditions as the admission ticket that you hold.

-The eligibility criteria for complimentary personal assistant admission are regularly reviewed and the racecourse reserves the right to update them from time to time.
+The eligibility criteria for complimentary companion admission are regularly reviewed and the racecourse reserves the right to update them from time to time.
 Currently those who receive one of the following benefits are eligible to apply for a free personal assistant ticket:

 - Disability Living Allowance (DLA);